WebAhead/master-reference/coursebook/week-1/project.md

 - Ensure your site is accessible.
 We will be checking your site for it's accessibility coverage by using [a variety of accessibility tools](https://github.com/jsms90/web-accessibility#tools-that-can-help).

-**Note: You should stop working on your profile after 6PM thursday.**
+**Note: You should stop working on your profile after 6PM thursday.
+This prevents someone from writing code which the other members of the team might not have seen before you present your project and allows everybody to be on the same wavelength.**

-**WORKING ON YOUR SITE FROM HOME AFTER 6PM THURSDAY BAD, DON'T DO IT**

 **On Friday morning, you'll be swapping code with another team and raising issues on their code, before resolving issues that you have received.**